-But what I couldn’t find was, whether it is really very important to haggle and look for deals?
+What I couldn’t find was, whether it is really very important to your travel logistics in Nepal, to haggle and look for deals?
 I mean, how much would it hurt my wallet if I simply didn’t bother?

-After all, I was focused on two quite difficult things that I’m doing for the first time: trekking up a mountain over multiple days, and travelling abroad solo for an entire month.
+After all, I was focused on two quite difficult things that I would be doing for the first time: trekking up a mountain over multiple days, and travelling abroad solo for an entire month.
 A month is significantly different from 2 days.
 What if I wanted to save my mental resources for that?

-Now that I’m back, I’m here to tell you how that went, and you can now compare if it’s a big deal to you.
+Now that I’m back, I’m here to tell you how that went, and you can decide if it’s a big deal to you.

 Your very first cost is going to be the tourist visa fee, through the Visa on Arrival facility.
 There are three different rates depending on how long you’re staying.
 For 30 days it is $40.

-What I had read mentioned the need to have an ID photo and to fill in a form.
+What I had read online mentioned the need to have an ID photo, and to fill in a form.
 However I ended up not needing to do either.

 There are e-visa kiosks when you reach the immigration area.
-Because I can’t be bothered filling up forms manually, I went for these.
+Because I couldn’t be bothered filling up forms manually, I went for these.
 Using the kiosk means you don’t need to fill in a paper form and do not need to have an ID photo handy as it scans from your passport.
-[Actually I don’t know if the photo is really needed anymore.
-The immigration systems seem to be quite modern and digital].
+(Actually I don’t know if you really need a photo anymore.
+The immigration systems in Kathmandu seem to be quite modern and digital.)